citizenfx/natives/HUD/SetFakePausemapPlayerPositionThisFrame.md

 void SET_FAKE_PAUSEMAP_PLAYER_POSITION_THIS_FRAME(float x, float y);
 ```

-Overrides the position of the main player blip for one frame.
+Overrides the position of the main player blip for the current frame.

 ## Parameters
 * **x**: X coord of the position.